Casino de la Selva: Famous visitors

-In 1969 the daughter of Manuel Suárez, Doña Lilia Suárez de Rossbach, was director of the hotel.
+In 1969, the daughter of Manuel Suárez, Doña Lilia Suárez de Rossbach, was director of the hotel.

 She offered the author Carlos Monsiváis an old bungalow as a quiet space where he could write a book, his Días de guardar, published in 1971.

-Rafael Buñuel, younger son of the filmmaker Luis Buñuel, spent six months living at the casino in 1971–72.
-He auditioned amateur local actors with the idea of staging his play "Las Diecisiete Cajas" (The Seventeen Boxes) which he had successfully mounted the year before as an Off-Off Broadway Theater piece in New York City.
+Rafael Buñuel, the younger son of the filmmaker Luis Buñuel, spent six months living at the casino in 1971–72.
+He auditioned amateur local actors with the idea of staging his play "Las Diecisiete Cajas" (The Seventeen Boxes) which he had successfully mounted the year before as an Off-Off-Broadway Theater piece in New York City.
 The play was never produced in Cuernavaca, however.

-In 1971 Doña Lilia invited the well known stage and film actor Carmen Montejo to start a theatre training program at the 500 seat Casino de la Selva Theater.
+In 1971, Doña Lilia invited the well-known stage and film actor Carmen Montejo to start a theatre training program at the 500-seat Casino de la Selva Theater.
 Among many professional luminaries Sergio Jiménez came from Mexico City to teach classes.
 Montejo eventually founded the Tespis Theater Group.
-During the early 1970s Grupo Tespis, in addition to performing in a number of plays directed by Montejo, also produced professional plays. concerts, recitals and dance performances including appearances by the Argentinian singer songwriter Facundo Cabral, the Cante Jondo singer Enrique Morente, and the Flamenco dancer Pilar Rioja.
+During the early 1970s Grupo Tespis, in addition to performing in a number of plays directed by Montejo, also produced professional plays. concerts, recitals, and dance performances including appearances by the Argentinian singer-songwriter Facundo Cabral, the Cante Jondo singer Enrique Morente, and the Flamenco dancer Pilar Rioja.
 The pianist Alfonso Morquecho also performed at the hotel.

-The Mexican painter and muralist Gerardo Murillo, better known as Dr. Atl, was among the best known guests.
+The Mexican painter and muralist Gerardo Murillo, better known as Dr. Atl, was among the best-known guests.

 Dr. Atl would hold marathon conversations from three to four in the afternoon in the dining room with other visitors such as Mario Orozco Rivera and Benito Messeguer.

 A fragment of Dr. Atl's mural, Architectural view of the City of Puebla, is preserved in the Chapultepec Castle.

 Leonora Carrington lived in the casino while they built her house in Cuernavaca.

 Jules Dassin visited with Luis Buñuel in 1969.
 They were making preliminary visits to Cuernavaca to sketch out plans for filming Under the Volcano, but the project fell through because they couldn't secure film rights from Joseph Losey.